 - Download the Project Feasibility Report.

-- Send your completed report to Janet Marshall, Director of Congregational Development, who will initiate a risk assessment of the project.
+- Send your completed report to Canon Janet Marshall, director of Congregational Development, who will initiate a risk assessment of the project.

 If your idea falls within the scope of MAF: Congregational Growth, you’ll be assigned a coach from the Project Enabling and Monitoring Group (PEMG).
 You’ll collaborate with your coach to expand your initial feasibility report into a detailed grant proposal.